Innf107/cobble-compiler/Sketch.md

 # Sketches

-## This contains (possibly unfinished) early sketches of new features
+## This contains (possibly unfinished) early sketches of potential new features

 ----------------------